VChecherynda/the-movie-watcher-front-end/README.md

 To start this app:
   1. Create .env ( for development ) files and set ASSET_PATH and API variables
-  2. npm install && npm start
+  2. npm install
+  3. npm start ( for unix systems )
+  4. npm start:windows
+  5. npm run test ( for testing )

 # Production build:

 To create build: